 F18 PET scans test for the amyloid plaques that are the culprits behind Alzheimer’s.

-The Alzheimer’s Association and the Society of Nuclear Medicine and Molecular Imaging (SNMMI) assembled an Amyloid Imaging Taskforce (AIT) consisting of dementia and imaging experts to review the scientific literature and develop consensus recommendations for the clinical use of this promising new technology.
+The Alzheimer’s Association and the Society of Nuclear Medicine and Molecular Imaging (SNMMI) assembled an Amyloid Imaging Taskforce (AIT) consisting of dementia and imaging experts to review the scientific literature and develop consensus recommendations for the clinical use of this technology.

 Watch Breakthroughs Allow Early Diagnosis of Alzheimer’s on PBS.
 See more from Need To Know.